IT consultancy in Lancashire

 A UK medical association was spending around a week each month processing expenses through spreadsheets and email chains.

-We built them an internal tool that handles the whole flow from submission through to approval.
+We built them an internal tool that handles the whole flow from submission through to approval, then handed over the code and wrote down how it works.
 The finance team gets that week back.

 Side by side, start to finish.